Video Panels for Long Video Understanding: Experiments

 \textbf{Performance for different video lengths.} TimeScope~\citep{timescope} provides videos with corresponding question–answer pairs across $13$ different video lengths, allowing us to analyze how paneling affects performance as duration increases.
 The results for LLaVA-Video 7B and Video-LLaMA 7B in~Fig.~\ref{fig:ts} show that our visual prompting strategy consistently improves accuracy on longer videos, confirming the efficacy of paneling inputs.

 \textbf{Trade-off between accuracy and inference time.} The same VLM can process different numbers of frames as input.
 Using fewer frames reduces the number of visual tokens to process, which in turn lowers inference time and computational cost.
 In Fig.~\ref{fig:context}, we show how paneling impacts performance across a range of different context window sizes, alongside the relative inference time.
 Our prompting strategy is effective for all window sizes.
 Furthermore, the gain in performance allows for fewer computational resources needed without losing performance.
-For instance, we achieve the same performance for LLaVA-OneVision 7B with half the frames ($8$ vs. $16$), and, therefore, also half the visual tokens.
+For instance, we achieve the same performance for LLaVA-OneVision 7B with half the frames ($8$ vs.\ $16$), and, therefore, also half the visual tokens.

-\textbf{Impact of $\gamma$} We report results for different values of $\gamma$ in Tab.~\ref{tab:gamma}.
+\textbf{Impact of $\gamma$.} We report results for different values of $\gamma$ in Tab.~\ref{tab:gamma}.
 Recall that lower values of $\gamma$ trigger paneling for shorter videos.
 Across all tested values, panels consistently outperform the baseline.
 However, skipping paneling for the shortest videos yields better results, as reflected in higher average performance for larger values of $\gamma$.
 Interestingly, from $\gamma=1\times$fps onwards, performance on short videos is slightly better than with no paneling at all, suggesting that paneling is already beneficial at relatively short videos.
 We note that the impact of $\gamma$ is more pronounced on datasets with lower frame rates (\eg TimeScope at $2$ fps), where long durations are reached with fewer frames.

 \textbf{Impact of $\alpha$ and $\beta$.} We explore the effect of different values for $\alpha$ and $\beta$ on two benchmarks: VideoMME, which involves standard QA across various tasks, and TimeScope with needle-in-a-haystack (NIAH) questions.
 The results in Tab.~\ref{tab:panels} reveal several trends.
 First, paneling itself improves performance overall in the majority of cases.
 However, increasing both $\alpha$ and $\beta$ has a clear trade-off: it provides more frames to the VLM, which benefits benchmarks involving NIAH queries, but comes at the cost of reduced spatial resolution, which hurts tasks requiring fine-grained visual detail.
-Second, we find that uneven paneling,\ie when $\alpha \neq \beta$, leads to worse results than when they are equal.
-As such, they can be considered as a single hyperparameter.
+Second, we find that uneven paneling, \ie, when $\alpha \neq \beta$, leads to worse results than when they are equal.